michaelcolletti/Pablo-Setlists/README.md

 # Pablo Shine: Song Catalog

-This README provides a comprehensive, alphabetized list of unique song titles by the musician Pablo Shine.
+This README provides a comprehensive, alphabetized list of unique song titles.

 ---